Pompeii and Herculaneum are two ancient Roman cities, that are located near today's Italian city of Naples.

 The Basilika of Prompeii.

-A former shopping stall with bug buckets, where the food (or drinks) were stored.
+A shopping stall with bug buckets, where the food (or drinks) were stored.

-The walls of the houses of the rich people of Pompeii were covered with paintings and often oscenities.
+The walls of the houses of the rich people of Pompeii were covered with paintings and often obscenities.

 Incredible wall paintings in Herculaneum.